Grand Duchess Elena Vladimirovna of Russia

-Grand Duchess Elena Vladimirovna of Russia (29 January 1882 – 13 March 1957) was the only daughter and youngest child of Grand Duke Vladimir Alexandrovich of Russia and Duchess Marie of Mecklenburg-Schwerin.
+Grand Duchess Elena Vladimirovna of Russia (Елена Владимировна Романова; 29 January 1882 – 13 March 1957) was the only daughter and youngest child of Grand Duke Vladimir Alexandrovich of Russia and Duchess Marie of Mecklenburg-Schwerin.
 Her husband was Prince Nicholas of Greece and Denmark and they were both first cousins of Emperor Nicholas II of Russia.
-She was also the first cousin of Alexandrine of Mecklenburg-Schwerin, Queen of Denmark, and the maternal grandmother of Prince Edward, Duke of Kent, Princess Alexandra, The Honourable Lady Ogilvy, and Prince Michael of Kent.
+She was also the first cousin of Alexandrine of Mecklenburg-Schwerin, Queen of Denmark, and the maternal grandmother of Prince Edward, Duke of Kent, Princess Alexandra, and Prince Michael of Kent.
 Queen Juliana of the Netherlands was also her half-first cousin.

 Early life

 Elena and her three surviving older brothers, Kirill, Boris, and Andrei, had an English nanny and spoke English as their first language.
 The young Elena had a temper and was sometimes out of control.
 At four years old, she posed for the artist Henry Jones Thaddeus.
 She grabbed a paper knife and threatened her nurse, who hid behind Thaddeus.
 "The little lady then transferred her attentions to me, her black eyes ablaze with fury," recalled Thaddeus.
 Elena, raised by a mother who was highly conscious of her social status, was also considered snobbish by some.
 "Poor little thing, I feel sorry for her," wrote her mother's social rival, Dowager Empress Maria Feodorovna, "for she is really quite sweet, but vain and pretty grandiose."